 Plot 425 is located immediately southwest of Greenwood Lake in Cook County (Figure 7).
 Ownership is approximately 84% SNF and 16% State.
-Project area wide, mesic birch-aspen-spruce-fir forests comprise approximately 49% of SNF lands and mesic red and white pine approximately 31%.
+Across the Lima Green Project, mesic birch-aspen-spruce-fir forests comprise approximately 49% and mesic red and white pine approximately 31% of SNF lands.
 Lowland conifer comprises approximately 11% of local SNF land, with cedar, jack pine-black spruce, lowland non-forest and "other" making up the remainder.
-By 2014, < 1% of the upland conifer or aspen and birch on SNF land will be < 10 years of age.
-Approximately half of the SNF acres will be in the 10-49-year age class, with remaining birch-aspen-spruce-fir in age classes to 100+ and red and white pine to 120+ years.
+In 2014, < 1% of the upland conifer or aspen and birch on SNF land was < 10 years of age.
+Approximately half of the SNF acres were in the 10-49-year age class, with remaining birch-aspen-spruce-fir in age classes to 100+ and red and white pine to 120+ years.
 State land within plot 425 is 66% in upland forest with aspen-birch and jack pine stands dominating.
 Black spruce lowland forest is 22% of remaining State land with the rest in non-forest grass, brush or water.
 About 14% of upland forests on State land are < 10 years old, 22% 11-20 years, and 64% in the 21-160 years old.

 Harvest plans for SNF lands in plot 425 include approximately 2,216 acres of various treatments, including 1,917 acres of clear-cut with reserves.
-The environmental assessment for the project was signed in July, 2012 and work has begun to lay out timber sales.
+Timber harvest on the Lima Green Project began in April of 2014 and operations are anticipated to continue through 2020.
+Approximately 95 acres have been harvested so far across the project area.
 There are no current plans for harvest on State land.

-In 2014, 9 moose (corrected estimate =18) were seen on plot 425, part of the Lima Green Project Area (Figure 8).
+In 2015, 13 moose (corrected estimate = 25) were seen on plot 425, part of the Lima Green Project Area (Figure 8).
+Plot 425 ranked above the average of 7.5 and the median of 5 moose observed per plot in 2015.

 Figure 7.
-Plot 425 part of the Lima Green project Area timber management plot.
+Plot 425 part of the Lima Green Project Area timber management plot.